If your 2.2 is due to genuine mitigating circumstances, retailers who normally seek 2.1s may still consider you.

-- Morrisons: most programmes require a 2.1 but applicants for the logistics and supply chain or manufacturing schemes should have a minimum 2.2 degree.
+- Morrisons: most programmes require a 2.1 but applicants for the logistics, retail or manufacturing schemes should have a minimum 2.2 degree.

 - Next: asks for a degree-level qualification but grade requirements are not specified.

-- Pendagron: accepts graduates with a 2.2 or above for its retail management programme.
+- Pendagron: typically accepts graduates with a 2.2 or above for its retail management programme.

 - Tesco: accepts applicants from graduates with a 2.2 or above.

 - UNIQLO: degree requirements are not specified for its UNIQLO manager candidate (UMC) programme.

 What if I have mitigating circumstances?
 Will recruiters still accept me?

 If your 2.2 is the result of genuine mitigating circumstances, there is a possibility that your application may still be considered by the graduate employers who do not ordinarily accept 2.2s.